Table of Contents

-The compressor is equipped with a four way valve the compressor is turned on and the 4-way valve adjusted such that vapour is sucked from Vessel B to Truck A, the vapour creates higher pressure in the truck vessel and force the LPG through the Liquid transfer line into the storage Vessel until the liquid is emptied.
-After this the 4-way valve position is reversed and the compressor sucks the vapour from Truck A back into Vessel B.
+The compressor is equipped with a four-way valve the compressor is turned on and the 4-way valve adjusted such that vapour is sucked from Vessel B to Truck A, the vapour creates higher pressure in the truck vessel and forces the LPG through the Liquid transfer line into the storage Vessel until the liquid is emptied.
+After this, the 4-way valve position is reversed and the compressor sucks the vapour from Truck A back into Vessel B.

 3.4 LPG loading and Unloading Bay

 This is the location in the facility where LPG transfer is performed.
 The loading/unloading arms or transfer hose will be installed here for LPG transfer.
 A bay may not be covered however NFPA permits a weather shed or canopy installed over the bay.

 3.5 LPG Terminal Basics: Loading and Unloading Arm

 These are specialised equipment installed in a loading bay for product transfer from or into a vessel.
 They are equipped with swivel joints that permit vertical and sideways movement thereby making it easy to operate.
 The end connected to the LPG truck is equipped with a quick-connect coupling which fits into the discharge nozzle of the trucks.
 LPG transfer using loading/unloading arm is safer and more efficient.
 Section 184.108.40.206 of NFPA 58 requires that an isolation valve shall be located at the point of loading/unloading arm connection to the manifold